microsoft/live-share/docs/use/share-project-join-session-visual-studio-code.md

     Send the link over e-mail, Slack, Skype, or other platforms to the guests you want to invite.
 Given the level of access Live Share sessions can provide to guests, *you should only share with people you trust*, and you should think through the implications of what you're sharing.

     > [!TIP]
     > Want to understand the security implications of some Live Share features?
-Check out the [security](../reference/security.md) article.
+For more information, see the [security](../reference/security.md) article.

     The guests you invite might have questions.
 The [Quickstart: Join your first session](../quickstart/join.md) article provides information on getting started as a guest.